duybaohuynhtan/Deep-Learning-Specialization/README.md

 - ❓ Apply sequence models to question answering tasks
 - 🧠 Design advanced NLP systems combining multiple techniques

-## 💡 Applied Learning Projects

-By completing this specialization, you'll be able to:

-- 🏗️ Build and train deep neural networks, implement vectorized neural networks, identify architecture parameters, and apply DL to your applications
-- 🛠️ Use best practices to train and develop test sets and analyze bias/variance for building DL applications, use standard NN techniques, apply optimization algorithms, and implement a neural network in TensorFlow
-- 🧠 Use strategies for reducing errors in ML systems, understand complex ML settings, and apply end-to-end, transfer, and multi-task learning
-- 🖼️ Build a Convolutional Neural Network, apply it to visual detection and recognition tasks, use neural style transfer to generate art, and apply these algorithms to image, video, and other 2D/3D data
-- 🔄 Build and train Recurrent Neural Networks and its variants (GRUs, LSTMs), apply RNNs to character-level language modeling, work with NLP and Word Embeddings, and use HuggingFace tokenizers and transformers to perform Named Entity Recognition and Question Answering

 ## 🛠️ Repository Structure

 ```